-Each one of our trained and talented staff members is incredibly passionate about obstetrical and gynecological care in the Council Bluffs and Omaha metro areas.
+Each one of our trained and talented staff members is incredibly passionate about the obstetrical and gynecological care of our patients.
 One of our many areas of expertise is contraceptive counseling.

 Why Contraceptive Counseling?

 Arguably, the most important advancement in women’s health in the last 30 years has been the increased availability of contraception that is not only affordable but also safe and effective.
 There are several forms of birth control readily available depending on your needs.
 Contraceptive counseling is an effective way of learning which form of birth control is the best fit for each patient.

 It’s All About Options

 One of our medical professionals will visit with you to discuss your past medical history, the ease of use of a particular form of contraception, any risks and side effects there may be, and other factors that may influence your choice of contraception.
 Costs for the different contraceptives will also be discussed so you will be able to find one to fit your budget.
 We will take the time to make sure all of your questions and concerns are addressed so we can help you make the most informed choice possible about birth control.
 Finally--and most importantly--we will make sure you are well-cared for at all times.

 If you have any additional questions about how you can benefit from contraceptive counseling, or if you would like to learn more about the many types of birth control in general, please don’t hesitate to contact Metro OB GYN today.